 These generic project charter templates have been developed for use by the project team.
 Italicized comments reflect suggested guidelines, while comments in regular font are considered generic and can be used "as-is" such as the guiding principles, and roles responsibilities sections.
 The signatories to the charter are specific to the project and should reflect appropriate authorities in both the client and PSPC communities.
 For OGD projects, PSPC signatory should be the person who is responsible for delivering the project (for example, the project manager).

 - A signed SSA that makes reference to a dated project charter can be accepted as the project charter sign-off.
 In the SSA form, in the Project/Service section, a comment can be added such as: “The approval of this SSA includes the acceptance of the associated project charter dated (insert appropriate date)”

 - According to Treasury Board, project charters are project-specific and do not replace service level agreements (SLA) or the memorandum of understanding (MoU) which are concerned with overall program delivery and/or when there is joint funding of a project

-- Roles and responsibilities identified are typical for a space-based project and reflect only those positions that the client community would be familiar with.
+- Roles and responsibilities identified are typical for a property and reflect only those positions that the client community would be familiar with.
 Additional PSPC team members involved in the delivery of the project will be delineated in the human resources (HR) section of the project plan

-- Timing: As a best practice, the project charter should be initiated during the initiation phase and finalized in the analysis phase, in support of the investment decision
+- Timing (for space projects): As a best practice, the project charter should be initiated during the initiation phase and finalized in the analysis phase, in support of the investment decision

 Project charter templates